 non-practicing Catholics who are seeking answers to questions about returning to the Church.

 This program assists and ministers to divorced members within our parish community.
 An annulment is a statement proclaiming that a marriage was not valid in the eyes of the Catholic Church.
 The annulment process is a process of story telling, gathering information, sharing and healing.
 Annulment advocates educate and encourage the divorced as they guide and assist them through the annulment process.
-For further information, call the parish office, 595-0385, ext.
-110 or email@example.com.
+For further information, call our pastor, Fr.
+John David Ramsey, 595-0385, ext.
+112 or email@example.com.

 ANNOINTING OF THE SICK